Lattay/Jungle/README.md

 The field provide a constant amount of ressources which means that if the population grow too fast it will be restrained by the lack of ressources.

+# Unit testing

+The code will ship with a suite of unit tests to check its validy.
+The test suite is based on the [Unity framework](https://github.com/ThrowTheSwitch/Unity).